Chris-Sharpe/quiz/quiz4.md

 14. Which future famous singer appears in the music video for Katy Perry's I Kissed A Girl?
 15. Who performed the main song for the 2000 film Charlie's Angels?

+### Round 4, Food

+16. According to the Women's Institute, what jam should be used in a Victoria Sandwich?
+17. Finish this quote from the film Calendar Girls: "We're going to need considerably bigger"?
+18. KFC has become a popular Christmas dinner in which country?
+19. What is Wallace's favourite cheese?
+20. What is the offical state vegetable of Idaho?

+### Round 5, History

+21. Which English monarch is seen in the film Pocahontas?
+22. In the 1997 film Hercules we see Aphrodite kissing Philoctetes, but in Greek mythology who is she married to?

 -------------

 ## Answers